Iglesia de Nuestra Señora de Regla

 Museo Municipal de Regla

-If you've come across to see the church, you should also check out this quirky museum, which is spread over two sites, one adjacent to...
+If you've come across to see Regla's church, you should also check out this important museum.
+Spread over two sites, one adjacent to the...

 Catedral Ortodoxa Nuestra Señora de Kazán

 One of Havana's newest buildings, this beautiful gold-domed Russian Orthodox church was built in the early 2000s and consecrated at a...

 You don't have to be an Añejo Reserva quaffer to enjoy the Museo del Ron in the Fundación Havana Club, but it probably helps.
 The...

 Cervecería Antiguo Almacén de la Madera y Tabaco

 Down on the docks lies Havana's newest brewpub which makes and serves three Austrian-style beers in an old lumber and tobacco warehouse....